 Seated on a toilet in the heart of the Amazon with his pants around his ankles, he allows himself anger.

-Anger for thinking there were any answers in the Jungle that the Internet and a life-sentence of unfiltered knowledge could not have answered.
+Anger for thinking there were any answers in the Jungle that the Internet and a life-sentence of unfiltered knowledge could not have provided him.

 Anger and disappointment for being unable to just shut up, be normal, and love those in his life who have loved him.